 WM3.
 Each Balancing Authority will have evidence that hourly NAI data was submitted to the Interchange Software for each of its Adjacent Balancing Authorities, as required in WR3.
 Evidence may include, but is not limited to, the data submittal audit log provided by the Interchange Software.

+WR4.
+Each Balancing Authority shall report atypical operation of the Interchange Software to their Reliability Coordinator and the Interchange Software provider within 15 minutes of that determination, or in accordance with the reporting times established by the Interchange Software provider, whichever is longer.

+WM4.
+Each Balancing Authority will have evidence of reports made per WR4.
+Evidence may include, but is not limited to, any electronic or hard copy documentation between the parties containing the prescribed report and the time windows associated with that communication.

+For purposes of WR4, what constitutes atypical operation of the Interchange Software is performance other than that which the software was designed to create.
+(Please see Rationale Section.)

 Version History